Oligowizard/oligowizard-api-wrapper/doc.md

 All tools are free to use for academic and commercial purposes under Creative Commons.
 Please cite:

-*“Molar Extinction Coefficients were calculated using the OLIGOWIZARD nucleic acid toolbox – available at https://www.oligowizard.com/.”*
+*“Oligo properties were calculated using the OLIGOWIZARD nucleic acid toolbox – available at https://www.oligowizard.com/.”*